Studies find having COVID-19 may protect against reinfection

 That contrasts with the 11,364 workers who initially did not have antibodies; 223 of them tested positive for infection in the roughly six months that followed.

-The National Cancer Institute study involved more than 3 million people who had antibody tests from two private labs in the United States.
-Only 0.3% of those who initially had antibodies later tested positive for the coronavirus, compared with 3% of those who lacked such antibodies.
+The National Cancer Institute study involved more than three million people who had antibody tests from two private labs in the United States.
+Only 0.3 per cent of those who initially had antibodies later tested positive for the coronavirus, compared with three per cent of those who lacked such antibodies.

 His institute's report was posted on a website scientists use to share research and is under review at a major medical journal.